 To his dying day, he argued that the scientific validity of experience and observation trumped all medical theories of mechanistic, biological functioning.
 Not surprisingly, the cost of opposing mainstream medicine left him branded by most of his conventional medical colleagues as a heretic, while others who are able to learn about and appreciate his courageous genius as a medical healer see him as liberator.
 The U.S. Congress deemed him worthy enough to dedicate a monument to his memory as student, chemist, physician and teacher.
 The exquisitely designed Samuel Hahnemann Monument in Washington D.C. was proposed in 1892 by the American Institute of Homeopathy and authorized by the U.S. Congress when the majority of medical schools in the United States were still homeopathic medical schools.
 This enormous Art Nouveau monument and grand bronze statue, designed by Julius F. Harder and sculpted by Charles Henry Niehaus, was erected in 1900 in recognition of Hahnemann’s contribution to medicine here in the United States and around the globe.

 Cynthia Chrisman, MPH, CCH is a full-time Classical Homeopath who has integrated post-graduate homeopathic education with degrees in psychology and holistic public health promotion.
-She has served on the Board of Directors for the CHC (Council for Homeopathic Certification), a leader in educational standards for the practice of Classical Homeopathy and currently serves as a Commissioner for the Accreditation Council for Homeopathic Education in North America.
+She has served on the Board of Directors for the CHC (Council for Homeopathic Certification), a leader in educational standards for the practice of Classical Homeopathy and on the Commission for ACHENA (The Accreditation Council for Homeopathic Education in North America), a leader in educational standards for homeopathic schools in North America.
 She maintains a family practice in Cambridge, MA and can be reached at 617.501.2060 or at www.homeopathicprovider.com.